wq/wq/docs/guides/organize-inputs-into-fieldsets.md

 Finally, implement and register custom components as shown in the example JavaScript below.

-> Note: When using [`wq start --without-npm`][setup], you will need a way to compile JSX to `React.createElement()` calls.
+> Note: When using [`wq create --without-npm`][setup], you will need a way to compile JSX to `React.createElement()` calls.
 You could use the [online Babel converter][babel-repl], or use npm to install Rollup and Babel (but not necessarily all of create-react-app and wq's npm dependencies).
 If you use Rollup, you may find [@wq/rollup-plugin] useful, as it will allow you to write plain npm imports and have them automatically translated to leverage exports from [`./wq.js`][wq.js].
 The `app/js/custom.js` example in the demo below simulates the output of a Rollup build.

 ### Demo 3